Nintendo Just Announced a Super Nintendo Classic Edition

-The pint-sized version of the company's beloved 16-bit gray-and-purple 1990s console legend will ship with 21 games, and here's the crazy part: including a bona fide sequel to 3D shooter Star Fox that the company developed but never released.
+The pint-sized version of the company's beloved 16-bit gray-and-purple 1990s console legend will ship with 21 games.
+And here's the crazy part: It includes a bona fide sequel to 3D shooter Star Fox that the company developed but never released.

 You can have all that for $79.99, or $20 more than the 8-bit NES Classic the company released (and promptly sold out of) last year.

 Nintendo says the retro system, designed to replicated in miniature the original 1991 console, will include original U.S. pack-in Super Mario World, The Legend of Zelda: A Link to the Past, Super Mario Kart, Super Metroid and F-Zero.
 Like the NES Classic, it supports HDMI output for high-definition TV playback.